 Key roles in plain terms

-Settlor — the person who places assets into the arrangement.
+Settlor — the person who creates the trust and places assets into the arrangement.
+In a charitable context, this may be an individual donor or an organisation transferring funds.

-Even when a registered UK charity is a beneficiary, the duty to provide beneficial owner information rests on the arrangement’s type and transparency rules.
-HMRC collects details for settlors, trustees, beneficiaries and controllers.
+Even when a registered UK charity is named as a beneficiary, the duty to provide beneficial ownership information rests on the type of arrangement and the transparency rules that apply.
+HMRC collects details for settlors, trustees, beneficiaries and controllers under the Money Laundering Regulations.

-- Named charity as beneficiary — different to the arrangement itself being exclusively for a registered UK charity.
+- Named charity as beneficiary — this is different from the arrangement itself being a trust established exclusively for a registered UK charity (which may qualify for a Schedule 3A exclusion).

-- Practical impact — banks, solicitors and investment providers often ask for proof of listing before they proceed.
+- Practical impact — banks, solicitors and investment providers routinely ask for proof of TRS registration before they will open accounts, accept transfers or proceed with transactions.

 | Role | HMRC details required | Typical duty |